francescomantegna/covariance-decoding/README.md

 * <p align="justify"> "timedomain_plot.py" and "covariance_plot.py" generate single-subject decoding time courses for each decoding method, similar to Figure 2.
 Time-domain decoding uses multivariate MEG signals as input features.
 Covariance-based decoding uses spatial covariance matrices across MEG signals represented onto a Riemannian manifold and projected to a vector in an homomorphic Euclidean tangent space as input features. </p>

+* <p align="justify"> "importance_plot.py" illustrates the most informative connections for face (red) vs. place (blue) imagery decoding on a glass brain plot and a connectivity matrix for each hemisphere.
+The parcellation was derived from the Glasser et al. atlas.
+A selection of visual (blue), parietal (green), inferior temporal (purple), and inferior frontal (orange) Regions of Interest (ROIs) are represented. </p>

 # Data & Code Availability

 <p align="justify"> This repository contains only a portion of the full dataset, and the provided code is meant to replicate the main figures only.
 For access to the full dataset, please contact the author (Francesco Mantegna, fmantegna93@gmail.com). </p>